-Our Board of Directors has adopted a stock repurchase program which authorizes the Company to repurchase shares of our common stock in the public market or in private transactions, from time to time, at prevailing prices.
-Our stock repurchase program was authorized in 2019 for the repurchase of up to \$250.0 million of our common stock.
-As of December 31, 2022, we had repurchased 1,966,353 shares of our common stock for \$110.4 million under this authorization.
-No shares of common stock were repurchased under our repurchase program during the twelve months ended December 31, 2022.
-We may resume stock repurchases under our 2019 program now that the restrictions under our agreements with Treasury have lapsed.
+Our Board of Directors has adopted a stock repurchase program which authorizes us to repurchase shares of our common stock in the public market or in private transactions, from time to time, at prevailing prices.
+Our stock repurchase program adopted in May 2023 authorized the repurchase of up to \$250.0 million of our common stock.
+The following table summarizes the repurchases under our stock repurchase program during the three months ended December 31, 2023: